Erhesvara/Design-Control-and-Monitoring-System-of-house-electrical-gadgets-and-water-consumption/README.md

 Objectives:
 - To lessen the water and electric bills
 - To monitor gadgets consumption
-- To have tips and idea on how to lessen bills.
+- To have tips/recommendation and idea on how to lessen bills.